mintty/mintty/wiki/Tips.md

 (Option 3)
-A number of colour schemes have been published for mintty, also mintty supports direct drag-and-drop import of itermcolors schemes.
+A number of colour schemes have been published for mintty, also mintty supports direct drag-and-drop import of theme files in iTerm2 or Windows terminal formats.
 Look for the following repositories:
 * https://iterm2colorschemes.com/
 * https://github.com/oumu/mintty-color-schemes